jennbot/Code-Dictionary/README.md

 - As a user, I want I want to be able to restore DesignRecipe back to it's default state (load default file).

 *To be completed...*
+- Switch to JSON
+- Add "Recipe" class for more functionality
 - Add more base recipes.
 - Add and format code templates for all recipes.
 - Add favourites list.